 Are Christmas trees toxic to cats?

-Christmas trees and their decorations can potentially cause harm to cats without the right care and attention but there are a host of different types of tree to choose from.
+Christmas trees and their decorations can potentially cause harm to cats without the right care and attention but there are a host of different types of trees to choose from.
 An artificial tree is a wise choice for cat owners but if your heart is set on a real tree, a Spruce or Fir tree could be a safer bet.
 Pine trees are best avoided as they can be mildly toxic for cats and cause irritation to the mouth and stomach if consumed.

 But, whichever tree you choose, it’s vital that you keep a close eye on your cat around the tree and make sure they’re not munching on needles.
 It’s unlikely that your cat will eat the needles but have the hoover handy to be on the safe side.